TwinPush/android-sdk/readme.md

 ### Configuring Android manifest

-Inside the _application_ node include the following service:
+Inside the _application_ node include the following services for both Firebase and Huawei:

 ```xml
 <service